 “Many township pets are not allowed into homes even when it is cold and raining outside.
 Many do not have kennels or any form of shelter and as a result of the number of pets in hypothermic states arriving at our doors increase.
 We are however happy to announce that we have seen an increase in community members investing in kennels for their furry friends.
 The Clinic has also been able to hand out a number of donated kennels for pets needing shelter.
 We will also be hosting two Kennel Building events for Mandela Day.
 One on July 20 for the public and the other July 18 for workgroups.
 People are invited to join us.”

 The Mdzananda Animal Clinic launched its fourth annual Wagging Winter Shoe Box drive.
-The clinic is asking the public to donate, either packed shoebox full of winter necessities for either a cat or dog or to sponsor a shoebox by sending a cash donation.
+The clinic is asking the public to donate, either packed shoebox full of winter necessities for either a cat or dog including dog food or to sponsor a shoebox by sending a cash donation.

 “We know that members of the public want to help the township pets in winter but do not always know how to do so.
 With this drive, you can choose which pet you wish to help and pack a shoebox filled with goodies to keep them warm this winter.
 Not everyone has the funds to donate towards looking after a pet but many people are able to pack a shoebox full of goodies.”